cwismif/cistek/dev-ops/dev-sec-ops.md

 * The output of the local multi stage containerised CI workflow is an image that contains minimal only what it requires to function.
 This reduces the attack surface.
 * Containers allow the runtime environment to be identical whether locally or in production (excluding configuration).
 It is easier to reproduce vulnerabilities that caused checks to fail in remote CI.
 Inversely, local CI catches vulnerabilites early, and feedback faster.
 They also allow for easier investigation.
-* SAST, DAST, SCA, container security scanning can all be accomplished with just the
+* SAST (scans source and compiled code), DAST (scans the application while executing), SCA (Critical, checks NVD for dependency vulnerabilities), container security scanning can all be accomplished with just the packaged jar.
+* Containerised building also limits the scope of exploits that can emerge from malicious dependencies.

+#### Build tooling
+Whether maven or gradle, dependencies downloaded from the internet can be verified for tampering using checksums Dependabot!!
 #### Build workflows perform
 Whether local or remote SAST analysis of source and compiled code needs to be passed.
 DAST is the analysis of vulnerabilities in an application while it is being executed.